Muxday/Dolly/README.md

 ✔️ 30 May 2022 : Today marks the 10th day of progress.
 Added gacha rolls (cards) and a card showcasing system.
 Need to add a feature to sell duplicates.
 ✔️ 31 May 2022 : Worked on the job feature.
 Managed to get the job board right, and also the daily reward system.
 ✔️ 01 June 2022 : Worked on 'work' function.
 Currently just provides money instantly.
 Will add puzzling tasks to make it more fun and challenging, later.
-🔥 02 June 2022 : Worked on 'fish','sell', and 'inventory'.
+✔️ 02 June 2022 : Worked on 'fish','sell', and 'inventory'.
 Something's wrong with 'sell' and 'fish'.
 Had to shut down my bots for diverting attention towards finding jobs.
+🔥 07 June 2024 : Renamed the bot to Dolly, to remain distinct from the parent organization.
 ```